Robbers with assault rifles hold up Tennessee bank, video shows

 One of the suspects is described as being 5’3″-5’4″ tall and 130 pounds.
 He was wearing a black face mask with a white line down the middle, a black hoodie, black jeans, a gray backpack and red tennis shoes.
 The other suspect, described as 5’7″-5’8″ and 140 pounds, was wearing a black face mask, gray hoodie, black jeans, and black and gray tennis shoes.

-Both suspects are believed to be in their believed to be in their late 20s or early 30s.
+Both suspects are believed to be in their late 20s or early 30s.

 Police are directing anyone with information to contact police or submit a tip via CrimeStoppers at (901)-528-CASH.